qunitjs/qunit/docs/lifecycle.md

 * `afterEach`: Add a callback after every test.
 * `after`: Add a callback after the last test, once per module.

 Hooks that run _before_ a test, are executed in the order that they are added (from outer-most to inner-most).
-This means that utilities and fixtures provided global hooks are safe to use during all tests, and also during the beforeEach hooks of all modules.
+This means that utilities and fixtures provided by global hooks are safe to use during all tests, and also during the beforeEach hooks of all modules.
 Likewise, the same is true between a parent module and its child modules.

 For example: